Connecticut warbler: Vocalization

 The song of this bird is a loud repeated cheepa-cheepa.
 It's "similar in pitch to the Kentucky warbler and the Ovenbird".
 The call is a nasal pitch, it sounds like a raspy "witch".
-Like many songbirds, its song is heard during breeding season but rarely during the fall.
+Like many songbirds, its song is heard during the breeding season but rarely during the fall.

 Behavior

 The Connecticut warbler walks on the ground to forage insects and other sources of food.
 Its tail bobs up and down, which is reminiscent of wren and sandpiper behaviour.
 When it comes to sociability, the Connecticut warbler is a solitary species; however, groups of about twenty-five will come together in the fall before migration.
 It also will join other species, such as Blackpoll warblers, to feed during the fall.
 Males are highly territorial during breeding season, they defend an area which ranges from 0.24–0.48 hectares.
 When it comes to parental care, both the male and the female will feed the juvenile.
 They will defend their young by screeching at predators.